 brings together key industry players who are shaping these new directions in our culture with academics exploring their implications.
 This year’s conference will consider developments in advertising, cult media, metrics, measurement, and accounting for audiences, cultural labor and audience relations, and mobile platform development.

 Check out the full conference schedule for more detail on speakers and subjects.
 I will be attending and hopefully blogging about much of the conference – though those posts may not appear until the following week due to some vacation time which will take me offline.
+This year I decided to rent a beach house thanks to twiddy which a friend recommended, as soon as I get back from vacation I’ll make sure to keep you guys update.

 Just up the Charles in Harvard Square, the Berkman center focuses on “Internet & Society” in the broad context of the Harvard Law School.